RESOStandards/reso-certification-help/docs/admins.md

 # Notifications

-Endorsements must be reviewed and approved by recipients before they are certified.
+Certification testing results must be reviewed and approved by recipients before they are certified.
 The review requests are sent via email.

 When providers select **Passed** and then **Notify Recipient** for either the Data Dictionary or the Web API Core report, a bundled review notification for both endorsements is sent to the recipient.
-The recipient will be able to review and approve both reports from a single link that directs them to the Certification Summary page.
+The recipient will be able to review and approve both results from a single link that directs them to the Certification Summary page.

 **Note:** The bundled notification is only available when both Data Dictionary and Web API are in **Passed** status.
 Otherwise, the email will only include the single endorsement that was selected for notification.